 What does your job entail?

 As the Personnel Director I serve as the head of Human Resources for the entire ASUW.
 I am the employee’s advocate on the Board of Directors and a resource to them both professionally and personally.
 I also ensure employee accountability for job performance.
-As the chair of the Personnel Committee I lead a team of 9 and coordinates employee hiring.
+Now, as the chair of the Personnel Committee that I gained so much from, I lead the team and coordinate employee hiring in the Spring.
 I evaluate and improve entity personnel and hierarchical structures to promote more effective and efficient work environments.
 And finally, I work to promote a healthy, productive work environment within the ASUW by providing careful attention to each employee’s needs, and by encouraging positive morale.